akkabin/vamp-dist/docs/build.md

 ### Creating universal packages

+You can build any package using the command

 ```bash
 sbt universal:packageBin
 ```

-The package can be found in the `target/?????` directory
+The package can be found in the `target/universal` directory and is typically named `vamp-<application>-<version>.zip`

 ### Creating debian packages

-After setting up your [debian build environment](https://github.com/magneticio/vamp-dist/blob/master/docs/prepare-debian.md) you can build any package using the command
+You can build any package using the command

 ```bash
 sbt debian:packageBin
 ```

-The package can be found in the `target/?????` directory
+The package can be found in the `target/?????` directory and is typically named `vamp-<application>-<version>-all.deb`

 ### Creating rpm packages

-After setting up your [red hat build environment](https://github.com/magneticio/vamp-dist/blob/master/docs/prepare-redhat.md) you can build any package using the command
+You can build any package using the command

 ```bash
 sbt rpm:packageBin
 ```

-The package can be found in the `target/rpm/RPMS/noarch/` directory
+The package can be found in the `target/rpm/RPMS/noarch/` directory and is typically named `vamp-<application>-<version>.rpm`

 ### Creating docker images